Iskandar Project offers a full service range of intellectual property application, creation and filing.

 Malaysian Trademark Filing

-The Malaysian lower house of parliament has approved Trade Descriptions (Amendment) Bill 2019 and Trademarks Bill 2019 were passed with a simple majority following debate among eight MPs in the Dewan Rakyat on 11th July 2019.
+The Malaysian lower house of parliament has approved two bills, Trademark Bill 2019 and Trade Descriptions (Amendment) Bill 2019 and Trademarks Both bills were passed with a simple majority following debate among eight MPs in the Dewan Rakyat on 11th July 2019.

 Copyrights - creating, drafting and reporting.